krakrukra/PocketAdmin/extra/wiki/eng/commands.md

 "REPEAT **n**" command is completed, the previous repeat block is over and a new
 "REPEAT_START" command is expected.
 In case a "REPEAT **n**" command is used
 without a script block beginning explicitly specified, only the command
-immediately preceding the "REPAT **n**" will be repeated.
+immediately preceding the "REPEAT **n**" will be repeated.
 Some examples:
 \
 The following script will run 3 commands right before REPEAT for
 11 times (once normally + repeated 10 times):